top of page

 Female athlete exercising in compression wear.

-Compression wear has been a popular choice among athletes for many years now.
+Compression garments have been a popular choice among athletes for many years now.

 And as the popularity of these garments has spread, their quality and variety have improved from the earlier days, as well.

-Utilizing compression wear in competition is the overwhelming choice of professional athletes in nearly every sport.
+Utilizing compression gear in competition is now the overwhelming choice of professional athletes in nearly every sport.

-For this reason alone it is worth a look if you too are an active person and enjoy physical activity of any kind.
+For this reason alone it's worth a look if you too are an active person and enjoy physical activity of any kind.

-For starters, you may be wondering what exactly do we mean by compression wear and what makes it unique?
+For starters, you may be wondering what exactly do we mean by compression gear and what makes it unique from other garment options?

-Compression wear generally consists of blends of stretchy materials that conform to and produce pressure on your body.
+Compression fabric generally consists of a blend of stretchy synthetic materials that conform to and produce pressure on your body.

 Some of the common materials used in compression blends are polyester, nylon, spandex, Lycra, and elastane.

-These fabrics are typically soft in feel and excel at wicking moisture away from the body, while also producing the signature elasticity of compression wear.
+These fabrics are typically soft in feel and excel at wicking moisture away from the body, while also producing the signature elasticity of compression gear.

 Athletes of all stripes can benefit from the support and performance-enhancing benefits that compression garments and accessories have to offer.

-Here, we’ll take a look at eight of the most important benefits your compression wear can provide.
+Here, we’ll take a look at nine of the most important benefits your compression gear can offer your athletic performance.

-To get started, we’ll look at an important compression wear benefit that helps to keep athletes in the game: strain prevention.
+To get started, we’ll look at an important compression gear benefit that helps to keep athletes in the game: strain prevention.

 Man experiencing muscle strain.